 What is an Unconventional Wedding Dress?

-Perhaps an unconventional wedding dress shouldn’t actually be coined as “unconventional” because the convention behind it (like most of the aspects of weddings we believe to be tradition) is actually a bit of a farce.
+Perhaps an unconventional wedding dress shouldn’t actually be coined as “unconventional” because the convention behind it (like many other wedding traditions), is a bit of a farce.

-So, if you have always dreamed of wearing a flowing, silk, floral, fierce and wild-goddess dress, a figure-hugging gold sequin stunner, or if you feel more comfortable in tailored pants or wearing something you already own, then rock on with your bad self.
+So, if you have always dreamed of wearing a flowing, silk, floral, fierce and wild-goddess dress, a figure-hugging gold sequin stunner, or if you feel more comfortable in tailored pants or wearing something non-traditional that you already own, then rock on with your bad self.

 Your wedding is not about pleasing other people, especially not the kind of people who wrote or read Godey’s Lady’s Book.

-Just in case you need anymore convincing that wedding dress traditions are most certainly in need of a refresh, want know why we wear wedding veils?
+Just in case you need any more convincing that wedding dress traditions are most certainly in need of a refresh, here’s another not-so-fun fact about wedding veils.

 “The lifting of the veil was part of ancient wedding ritual, symbolising the groom taking possession of the wife or the revelation of the bride by her parents to the groom for his approval.
 An opulent veil was supposed to enwrap the bride like a precious present.”